-Prior to joining the faculty at the KGI School of Pharmacy and Health Sciences, Dr. Truong was a Continuum of Care resident pharmacist at Sharp Memorial Hospital in San Diego, California.
+Prior to joining the faculty at the KGI School of Pharmacy and Health Sciences in August 2013, Dr. Truong was a Continuum of Care resident pharmacist at Sharp Memorial Hospital in San Diego, California.
 There, she worked closely with heart failure nursing specialists, hospitalists, case managers, and social workers to increase Joint Commission heart failure core measure compliance rates and to reduce heart failure readmission rates.
 Currently she practices at Intercommunity Hospital as a Care Transitions pharmacist with a focus in program improvement and innovation.
 At KGI, she is the course coordinator and lead instructor of the Professional Development Series, a 3-year longitudinal series aimed at providing students with the resources and tools to facilitate student personal and professional growth in a supportive environment.

 Dr. Truong completed a two year fellowship in pharmacy education administration at Touro University California College of Pharmacy, in Vallejo, California, prior to her residency at Sharp.
 Dr. Truong is board certified in ambulatory care practice, holds a Doctor of Pharmacy from Touro University California College of Pharmacy and a B.A. in sociology from the University of California, Irvine.
 She completed her Master of Academic Medicine from the University of Southern California Keck School of Medicine in December 2016.

 Abstract Poster Presentations:

 Truong JT, Waung S. Using the LACE index to predict heart failure hospital readmissions at a community hospital.
 Presented at the California Society of Health System Pharmacists Seminar in San Diego, CA; Oct.
 2015